Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Exchange and Invert - Focus cost removed.
 Can be activated with regular and Momentum action points.
 Cooldown increased from 1 turn to 2.
 Exchange can no longer target turrets.
 [*] Pillar - now a free action.
 Cast range limited to 18 tiles.
 Can no longer summon on tiles adjacent to units to avoid a bug with Pillar not granting cover in that circumstance.
 Remaining duration now displayed on the Templar as a buff.
 [*] Stun Strike - now is a guaranteed hit and can be interrupted, and instead of disorientation stuns the target.
 Knockback is still not guaranteed.
 [*] Void Conduit - new icon.
 Can be interrupted.
 Visualization hang resolved.
 Instead of dealing 3 damage when used and draining 2 HP per [b]action[/b] at the start of enemy turn, it drains 2 HP when used, and then 2 HP every [b]turn[/b] at the start of the player's turn.
-Now correctly disables for the number of turns equal to Templar's Focus when cast.
+Now correctly disables the target for the number of turns equal to Templar's Focus when cast.
 Cooldown increased to 3 turns.
 [*] Ghost - no longer ends turn, and has a 5 turn cooldown instead of 1 use per mission.
 Ghost now always has the same base HP as the Templar that summoned it.
 The confusing mechanic that made its HP scale with Focus is removed.
 [*] Bladestorm - renamed to "Zeal" and is always present in the ability tree (no longer an XCOM row random perk).
 New icon.
 [*] Reaper - always present in the ability tree (no longer an XCOM row random perk).
-[*] XCOM row perks - significantly expanded with more fun picks.
 [/list]

 [h1]SPARK[/h1]